© Henriikka Kontimo 2020 Built with Indexhibit

 Fish-Ring addresses the theme of absence.
 It gives the viewer a possibility to be also a maker, and to concentrate in being present by an act of copying: every viewer can place a sheet of paper over the wooden plate, and rub with coal onto the paper the text that has been carved on the plate, and take their her own copy with her.

 In China, throughout centuries, there were on many sites of pilgrimage slabs of stone or plates of wood on which sacred texts had been carved.
-A pilgrim brought with her cloth which she placed over the carving, and traced with coal a copy of the text for herself.
+A pilgrim brought with her cloth which she placed over the carving, and traced with a graphite pencil a copy of the text for herself.
 This method and culture of copying intrigues me: the original stone slab or wooden plate is an initial point from which words emanate to new places through the copier's ritual act.

 These words are not here.